Lekursi's "Amarna Letters" About a 3,000-Year-Old Pharaoh Feels Dangerously Relevant

 - 1 min read

 Look, "Amarna Letters" isn't designed to please everyone.
 But give it a listen.
 Let it sit with you.
-See if that refrain doesn't start looping in your head the next time someone tries to tell you how to think.

 Dive Into The Tune Here: